1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 “This was the situation exploited by Lysenko, who declared genetics to be a tool of reactionary American imperialism.”
 (Medvedev and Lerner, p.
 114)

-“His assignment apparently had been to
-watch Zhukovsky’s school.”
-(Medvedev and Lerner, p.
-129)

-“Art stores sold busts
-and bas-reliefs of Lysenko”
-(Medvedev and Lerner, p.
-131)

 “Merrily play on, accordion,
 With my girl friend let me sing